emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 For this to work, you need to make sure that the approval ID is **always** a unique, new ID.
 If you set it as an integer that always increases by 1 whenever u approve an account, this should work.
 Let's consider the same scenario with the new solution.

-Benji puts his NFT for sale for 1 Axion on marketplace A and marketplace B by approving both marketplaces.
+Benji puts his NFT for sale for 1 Fermi on marketplace A and marketplace B by approving both marketplaces.
 The "next approval ID" would start off at 0 when the NFT was first minted and will increase from there.
 This would result in the following token struct:

 ```
 Token: {